Poem: When a Full Moon

 Frogs croak, salamanders slither, snakes sleep

 You are the king of the night, your vision is bright with me

 Its approval of the month that is upon you.

 The blessings will soon flow

-With abundance of blue and super and new.
+With abundance of blue and super and wolf and blood and new.

 Our moon god says so.